 What are the benefits of a new build house?

-Make the space your own
+Making the space your own

 Developer warranties and incentives

-Developers are really on board with helping you love your home, offering incentives for first time buyers and current homeowners alike.
-They often provide buying schemes like Stamp Duty covers, deposit contributions, and easy move schemes, as well as access to incentives such as part exchange, and Own New (a reduced interest rate incentive scheme).
+Many developers will provide buying schemes like Stamp Duty covers, deposit contributions, and easy move schemes, as well as access to incentives such as part exchange, and Own New (a reduced interest rate incentive scheme).

 There are other schemes, such as Shared Ownership, that helps prospective and current homeowners afford new build properties.
 You may also find that a Lifetime ISA (LISA) offers benefits in terms of topping up your deposit.